ropensci/GLMMcosinor/cran-comments.md

 * This is a new release.

+This resubmission includes changes to the 'description' in the DESCRIPTION file as requested.

 GLMMcosinor can be used to fit a cosinor model with the glmmTMB modelling framework.